Formula 1

 But he's also managed the best mix of his breathtaking peak performance and consistency.
 He's demonstrated both at various times in IndyCar but rarely both together.

-The only question is whether Michael Andretti stepping back impacts the team's driver selection and preference for promoting US talent.
+The only two questions are whether Michael Andretti stepping back impacts the team's driver selection and preference for promoting US talent, and if Herta can actually get that much sought-after superlicence.

-Luckily, Dan Towriss (pictured below, right), who is now heading up Andretti Global, is reported to be a big fan of Herta too, so this might be Herta's big F1 break.
+Luckily, Dan Towriss (pictured above, right), who is now heading up Andretti Global, is reported to be a big fan of Herta too, so this might be Herta's big F1 break.

-He'd be the perfect 'high upside' choice to pair alongside 'safe hands' Valtteri Bottas.
+He'd be the perfect 'high upside' choice to partner alongside a pair of 'safe hands' like Valtteri Bottas.

 • Facebook